recordinghacks

 OmnidirectionalCardioidNeumann U 47

 The U 47 could produce either a Cardioid or Omnidirectional pickup pattern.
-The pattern switch was located on the microphone body, and worked by controlling (disabling) the polarization voltage of the rear diaphragm.
+The pattern switch was located on the microphone body, and worked by disabling the polarization voltage to the rear diaphragm.

 The U-47 did not maintain equal output levels across patterns.
 This is a characteristic that Neumann engineers sought to improve in later mics, such as the M 49.
 The U-47’s output was 5dB hotter in Cardioid mode than in Omni, because the capsule’s rear diaphragm was simply disconnected in Cardioid mode, avoiding the capacitance losses of having it in the circuit.
 See the history of the M49 for more information.